Methodology

 Every item is interpreted through a delivery lane: governance, finance, infrastructure, land, safeguards, trade, or implementation risk.
 The lane matters because Diversifica Mais succeeds only if these systems move together.

-A filing, notice, target, or update is not treated as proof by itself.
+A public record, notice, target, or update is not treated as proof by itself.
 It becomes useful when it changes the next practical decision for a firm, lender, investor, operator, agency, worker, or community.

 Output